Contents

 - How much capacity your team has for the implementation

-- Planning (2-3 weeks): We gather information about your processes and create a detailed plan with milestones and deliverables.
+- Planning and Discovery (about 4 weeks): We gather information about your processes.
+You’ll get a detailed plan with milestones and deliverables.

-- Training (1 week): We train your system administrators and end users.
+- Training (about 2 weeks): We train your system administrators and end users.

 5. What’s your approach to data migration?